whiterm/gravity/enhancements/gep/001-loadbalancer/README.md

 ### Risks and Mitigations
 As the `leader.telekube.local` domain will not point to a master node, the applications using this address should be updated accordingly.
-If any applications use this address, they should be changed accordingly.

 ## Design Details
 An additional section will be added to the cluster manifest for setting up the loadbalancer: